Finding Your Perfect State for Investment

-Therefore, to apply for an investor visa, an investor must first be nominated by a State or Territory.
+Therefore, an investor must first be nominated by a State or Territory to apply for an investor visa.
 Once secured, the State Nomination will enable the investor to apply to the Federal Government for a 188 visa.

-It is important to note: Each state under federal law holds the authority to impose additional local conditions on potential investors beyond the Department of Home Affairs requirements.
-A state may also stop accepting new investors without notice as per its statutory right.
+It is important to note: Each State, under federal law, holds the authority to impose additional local conditions on potential investors beyond the Department of Home Affairs requirements.
+As per its statutory right, a state may also stop accepting new investors without notice.

-Currently, for business investment visas, Victoria presents the biggest challenges in terms of academic qualifications or business experience required, target sector for investment and ongoing requirements for the business to achieve within the initial 4-year period.
+Currently, for business investment visas, Victoria presents the most significant challenges regarding academic qualifications or business experience required, target sector for investment and ongoing requirements for the business to achieve within the initial 4-year period.
 That said, for significant investors of A$5m, Victoria aims to provide State Nomination within 10-days from the date of application.